NASA TV Broadcasts Russian Spacewalk at Station Early Wednesday

-Category: Space Hits: 1Cosmonaut Oleg Kononenko is pictured in an Orlan spacesuit with red stripes during a spacewalk in Dec.
+Category: Space Hits: 4Cosmonaut Oleg Kononenko is pictured in an Orlan spacesuit with red stripes during a spacewalk in Dec.
 11, 2018, to inspect the Soyuz MS-09 crew ship.

 Expedition 65 Flight Engineers Oleg Novitskiy and Pyotr Dubrov of Roscosmos are scheduled to depart the International Space Station Wednesday for a spacewalk to continue preparing the Pirs docking compartment airlock for undocking and disposal later this year.